For cPanel & WHM 11.48

 (Home >> Backup >> Legacy Backup Configuration)

-This feature allows you to configure how your server creates and stores backup files.
+This interface allows you to configure how your server creates and stores backup files.
 You can configure automatic backups, backup retention schedules, and backup storage locations.

 Select the interval at which you wish to run automatic backups.
-You may select Daily, Weekly, or Monthly.
+You can select Daily, Weekly, or Monthly.